MarkBedolla/AntiRage/README.md

 ### Adjusting the Sound Sensor Sensitivity
 Use a **flat head screwdriver** to **adjust the potentiometer** on the KY-038 sound sensor module.
 This will modify its sensitivity to sound.

+### The main code

+1. Download main.py
+2. Paste the code into visual studio and make sure your arduino is connected to your computer
+3. Run code and you should see the sound reading and anything thats too loud for the sensor will automatically shut down your computer.

 ## Troubleshooting
 If you're having trouble setting this up, check out this video tutorial:
 [![Video Guide](https://img.youtube.com/vi/a1Kp1OtSwu8/0.jpg)](https://youtu.be/a1Kp1OtSwu8?si=kXYt0FaZDNoN5C5H)
 ---

-Now your setup is ready to detect sound levels! 🎛️🔊
+Now your setup is ready to detect any raging from league of legends! 🎛️🔊